 3. Casio F91W-1 Classic Digital Watch

-This Casio watch can keep going reliably for a full decade, and it remains accurate within a discrepancy of six minutes a year.
+This Casio watch can keep going reliably for a full decade, and it will remain accurate within a discrepancy range of six minutes a year.
 That's pretty impressive for a watch that costs roughly ten bucks, and it's part of what ensured that this is the most popular model of Casio digital watches in the company's history.

 5. SUUNTO Core Outdoor Sports Watch

 The SUUNTO Core isn't trying to be an alternative to the latest smartphones.
-That doesn't mean it's lacking in technical prowess.
-This is a digital watch for men who love the great outdoors and want a veritable Swiss army knife of tools on their wrist at all times.
+That's not to say that it's lacking in technical prowess, though.
+This is a digital watch ideal for men who love the great outdoors and want a veritable Swiss army knife of tools on their wrist at all times.
 You don't need to worry about getting lost on the trail with the combination of features.
-This isn't just a digital watch with compass.
+This isn't just a digital watch with a compass.
 It also includes an altimeter for tracking your vertical movement and a barometer for evaluating air pressure.

 Adding to that incredible versatility is a storm alarm and a weather trend graph along with preset sunrise and sunset times pre-programmed for over four hundred different locations.
 Despite the huge number of metrics this LED digital watch tracks, it's notably compact and manages to offer all the information you need without crowding out the face.

 6. Samsung Galaxy Rose Gold Watch